 The Board recognizes that substance abuse and the misuse of alcohol are serious social problems that have far-reaching implications for both the user and the entire community.
-The Board is committed to the prevention of drug and alcohol abuse and accepts the responsibility for instructing students in the nature of these substances.
+The Board is committed to the prevention of drug and alcohol abuse and accepts the responsibility for instructing students in these substances.